Agungvpzz/Survival-Analysis/README.md

-## I. Conclusion
+## I. Conclusions

 ### 1. Exploratory Data Analysis
 - **Churn Rate**: Approximately 26.5% (1869) of our customers have churned.
-- **Statistical Associations**: All categorical features, except for Gender and PhoneService, show a statistically significant association with Churn.
+- **Statistical Associations**: All categorical features, except for `Gender` and `PhoneService`, show a statistically significant association with Churn.
 - **Tenure and Contract Type Insights**:
    - The `Month-to-month contract` type exhibits the highest churn rate, particularly during the first month.
 Given that this plan is used by the majority of our customers, it underscores the company's vulnerability if it relies solely on short-term contracts without effective customer retention strategies.
    - The `Two-year contract` is associated with a higher proportion of customers remaining active for over five years.
 However, the lower number of newer customers on this contract might indicate either a shift in customer preference or the impact of targeted marketing strategies that encourage a move toward short-term contracts.
 - **Service Features Insights**:
    - Customers `without internet service` demonstrate higher loyalty, with a churn rate of only 7.4%.
 In contrast, `Fiber Optic` and `DSL` customers exhibit churn rates of 41.9% and 19.0%, respectively.
    - Among customers `with internet service`, those who do not subscribe to any additional services, such as `OnlineSecurity`, `TechSupport`, `OnlineBackup`, or `DeviceProtection`, experience a significantly higher churn rate of approximately 40%, twice as high as those who subscribe to at least one of these services.
 - **Socio-Demographc Features Insights**:
-   - Customers without dependents `(Dependents = No)` have a churn rate of 31.3%, which is twice as high as those with dependents (15.5%).
+   - Customers without dependents `(Dependents = No)` have a churn rate of 31.3%, which is twice as high as those `with dependents` (15.5%).
-   - Customers classified as Senior Citizens `(SeniorCitizen = 1, i.e., aged 65 or older)` have a churn rate of 41.7%, nearly double that of non-senior customers (23.6%).
+   - Customers classified as Senior Citizens `(SeniorCitizen = 1, i.e., aged 65 or older)` have a churn rate of 41.7%, nearly double that of `non-senior` customers (23.6%).
-   - Customers without a partner `(Partner = No)` exhibit a 33.0% churn rate, notably higher than those with a partner (19.7%).
+   - Customers without a partner `(Partner = No)` exhibit a 33.0% churn rate, notably higher than those `with a partner` (19.7%).
 - **Payment Features Insights**:
-   - Customers who use the electronic check payment method have a churn rate of 45.29%, which is twice as high as those using other payment methods.
+   - Customers who use the `electronic check` payment method have a churn rate of 45.29%, which is twice as high as those using other payment methods.
-   - Customers enrolled in paperless billing have a churn rate of 33.57%, roughly double that of customers who are not (16.33%).
+   - Customers enrolled in `paperless billing` have a churn rate of 33.57%, roughly double that of customers who are not (16.33%).

 ### 2. Survival Function Estimation
 - **Final Survival (%)**: 59.28% at the final tenure period.
 - **Average Survival Drop per Tenure (%)**: -0.56% per tenure.
 - **Survival Curve Highlights Three Distinct Retention Phases**:
    - a sharp early churn in the first month,
    - a high-risk churn window within the first year, and
    - a gradual decline in customer retention thereafter.
    - Notably, around 55% of churn occurs within the first year, highlighting the importance of early engagement strategies.
 - **Survival Function Across socio-demographic features**:
    - Attributes like `having a partner`, not `a senior citizen`, or `having dependents` show higher survival rates, with `Gender` being the only statistically insignificant factor.
    - Customers `without partners or dependents, and senior citizens`, exhibit lower survival rates, suggesting these groups may need more targeted retention strategies.
 - **Survival Function Across Product and Service Features**:
    - The absence of support services such as `OnlineSecurity`, `OnlineBackup`, and `TechSupport` is strongly associated with lower survival rates.
    - Notably, customers using `InternetService | No` show early dropout but maintain a high final survival rate, highlighting potentially different usage intentions or expectations.
    - These findings suggest that bundling essential services or improving onboarding for feature adoption could positively impact retention.
 - **Survival Function Across Product and Payment-Related Features**:
    - Customers on `month-to-month contracts` or those using `Electronic check` or `Mailed check` as payment methods show significantly lower survival rates.
    - In contrast, long-term contract customers, particularly those on `Contract | Two year`, maintain the highest survival rates.